Akanksha0401/engage2k22/README.md

 - Press `Ctrl + Shift + ~ ` to open new Terminal window in VS Code.

-- Run command in the terminal window.
+- Run this command in the terminal window.

 ```bash
     npm i
 ```
 This will download all dependencies into the project folder.

-- Run command
+- Now run this command on terminal window.
 ```bash
     npm start
 ```